 Almost six out of ten US parents (59%) believe that kids don’t need toys anymore when they’re between 10-15 years old.
 Interestingly, one in 10 parents (9.5%) believes there is no upper age limit for children to play with toys.

-On average, American parents believe that kids don’t need toys anymore at an age of 13.
+On average, parents believe that kids don’t need toys anymore at an age of 13.

-According to US parents, the average age where children don’t need toys anymore is about 13 years old.
+According to parents in the US, the average age where children don’t need toys anymore is about 13 years old.

 Other Relevant Survey Findings